- 80% admit they spend at least half their time on rework.

 1. Unclear requirements result in a failed software delivery

 Gathering requirements is the very first step of the entire process of software development like mobile app development or web app development and, at the same time, the first moment where failure becomes a real potential for both parties.
 The vendor is required to conduct a thorough business analysis in order to determine what you actually need, but you, as the customer, are the ones who should specify those needs and express them clearly.
 At the beginning of the project, customers tend to be so focused on the outcome that they ignore little details which, as becomes obvious later on, are crucial for the entire product.
 Poorly communicating the problem your company is dealing with and what you think the solution might be will influence the development.

 Write down your specific requirements and prepare relevant documents upfront in order to improve the process of business analysis.
 Don’t leave any room for interpretation or assumptions.
 The requirement you set should be more about the end-function it should perform rather than what you want or how it should look.

 If you need any assistance then you can download our FREE requirement bundle.
-It has all the necessary documents and template to help you ACE this step.
+It has all the necessary documents and templates to help you ACE this step.